 Oliver Stone will come to Rome to present Snowden, as well as discuss American politics on the eve of the U.S. election.
-The Benedict Cumberbatch-narrated documentary Naples '44, directed by Francesco Patierno, will also play the fest.
+The Benedict Cumberbatch-narrated documentary Naples '44, directed by Francesco Patierno, also will play the fest.

 Read more: Tom Hanks to Get Rome Film Fest Honor

 Featured documentaries include Richard Linklater: Dream Is Destiny by Louis Black and Karen Bernstein and The Rolling Stones Ole Ole Ole!: A Trip Across Latin America by Paul Dugdale.